Phankhon

 Children of Set Set Yo Village in Myanmar demonstrating the fifth and final round of phankhon, or "High Jump Game."
 This traditional game is played by children in Myanmar.
 A similar game called Luksong tinik is played by Filipino children.

 Phankhon (ဖန်ခုန်တမ်း) is a traditional children's game in Myanmar.
 The game is played mostly by girls, though young boys will sometimes join in.
 Phankhon requires two teams comprising four to five players.
 There is an offensive team and a defending team.
 The offensive team must hop on one leg over five different human obstacles created by the “defending” team.
 With each round, the defending team adds an obstacle to make the jumps higher.

 Rules

 First round

 In the first level, two members of the defending team sit on the ground facing each other, legs slightly spread, with the soles of their feet touching.
-The other team then hops one-legged, a one-at-a-time, over the tangle of legs.
+The other team then hops one-legged, one-at-a-time, over the tangle of legs.
 For each team member who successfully jumps over two feet, one point is given to the team.
 If the player touches the obstacle, they are not allowed to continue to the next level.